chtsao8/lab64-MBA/README.md

 <sub> ***Note:*** this section heavily references [this article](https://www.electric-skateboard.builders/t/beginners-guide-to-building-your-own-electric-skateboard-drivetrain/53) by user **onloop**.
 Big thanks to him for the knowledge.

 Now that we have the basic board, it's time to motorize it!
+Turning your board into a motorized board requires three big components:
+1. The Drive Train
+2. The ESC (Electric Speed Controller) / Remote
+3. The Batteries

+## The Drive Train
-In order to do so, we need to build the **drive train**, which consists of the following parts:
+Motorizing the wheels requires that we build the **drive train**, which consists of the following parts:

-1. The Motor Mounting Plate/Truck Clamping Parts
+1. The Motor Mounting Plate and Motor
 2. The Wheel Pulley
 3. The Motor Pulley
 4. The Drive Belt